Karshin12/FPL-Insight-HQ/README.md

 ---

-## How it Works
+## ⚙️ How it Works

 * **Browse Players-** Use the filters to search by position, team or price range and sort by your preferred stat
 * **Build your Squad-** Add up to 15 players while staying within the £100m budget.
-* **Get Recommendations-** Click the Recommendations tab to receive an AI optimized squad based on current form and projected points.
+* **Get Recommendations-** Click the Recommendation tab to receive an AI-optimized squad based on current form and projected points.
 * **Manage Substitutes-** Designate your bench players and lock in your final selection.

 ---

-## Data & Statistics Covered
+## 📊 Data & Statistics Covered

-Player pricing, fixture details and performance metrics are pulled directly from the official FPL API and processed dynamically:
+Player pricing, fixture details and performance metrics are pulled directly from the [FPL Core Insights](https://github.com/olbauday/FPL-Core-Insights) and processed dynamically:

 * **Attacking Metrics-** Goals, Assists, xG, xA, xGI, Creativity, Threat
 * **Defensive Metrics-** xGC, Clean Sheets, Saves